wrightmat/dnd-eberron/other/Celeste Noir.md

 #### Benjamin Octavius
 Benjamin, a chaotic good male human acolyte, is the ship’s surgeon.
 He’s a student of medicine studying at Morgrave University in Sharn, and is currently on break.
 He chose to accompany this voyage because he wanted hands-on experience, and this seemed like a thrilling way to get it.
 The idea of hanging around in a House Jorasco hospital all day drives him mad.

+He speaks with a more proper British accent, suggesting he may not originally be from Sharn but from another area of Breland, such as Wroat.

 #### Oliver Ramorell
 Oliver, a chaotic neutral male human veteran, grew up poor and hungry in the shadows of Rhukaan Draal, capital city of the young, goblin-run nation of Darguun.
 He fled from Darguun to Sharn as a teenager, but lost his parents in the process.
 Now he has dedicated himself to the arts of swordsmanship and weapon maintenance, serving as hired muscle for petty criminals in Sharn.